svanderburg/libnixxml/README.md

-By using generic data structures to represent lists and tables, type annotated `NixXML` data and a generic `NixXML_Node` struct (that indicates what kind of node we have, a value, list or attribute set) we can also automatically parse an *entire* document by using a single function call:
+By using generic data structures to represent lists and tables, type annotated `NixXML` data and a generic `NixXML_Node` struct (that indicates what kind of node we have, such as a value, list or attribute set) we can also automatically parse an *entire* document by using a single function call:

 ```C
 #include <nixxml-ptrarray.h>